-I am Ziyue Monica Piao, a Ph.D. student at Input Devices and Music Interaction Lab, McGill University, supervised by Prof. Marcelo M. Wanderley and Prof. Isabelle Cossette.
-I am also a student representative at CIRMMT.
+I am Ziyue Monica Piao, a Ph.D. student at Input Devices and Music Interaction Lab and Music Performance and Body Lab, McGill University, supervised by Prof. Marcelo M. Wanderley and Prof. Isabelle Cossette.
+I am also a student representative for CIRMMT and IEEE Technical Committee for Haptics.
 My research interests center around New Interfaces for Musical Expression (NIME), with a particular focus on musical haptics and embodied interaction.
 I aim to use sensor technology and haptics to facilitate a shared kinesthetic music experience among diverse individuals.
 I have worked as a research assistant with Prof. Gus Xia at Music X Lab, NYU Shanghai, Prof. Roger Dannenberg at CMU, and Prof. Felipe Verdugo at UdeM.
 As a classically trained soprano, I enjoy performing art songs.
 In my leisure time, I engage in activities such as video games 🎮, photography 📷, delicacies 🍲, and yoga 🧘.
 Feel free to connect with me on LinkedIn or email me!

 News